 Henry James, Daisy Miller

-1. What is this story about—at least so far?
+1. What is this story about?
 What is the primary conflict?
 Do any of the characters have an internal conflict?

 2. What is the atmosphere of the story (setting + tone), and how does the atmosphere affect the action and meaning of the story?